SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 - Voice Actors: NotMrT.
 - Bug Hunting: SConrad, BobTokyo, NotMrT, Shed.
 - Special Thanks to Terry Pratchett, a god among authors, and Heather Wood, multi-talented folk songstress, for inspiration.
 For several versions of The Hedgehog Song and much more, please go <a href="http://www.ie.lspace.org/">here</a>.
-- ...
-- ...
+- Gwendolyne and Austin for updating the mod to v1.1.0.
 - a href="https://www.deviantart.com/enkida/art/BG2-NPC-Hubelpot-283673389">Hupelpot alternate portrait</a>: Enkida.
 - The team leaders also wish to credit everyone not mentioned who've contributed with ideas, suggestions, help, response and encouragement.
 This has meant a lot to us.
 Hubelpot wouldn't exist if it weren't for you.
 Thank you!.
-- Everyone else from <a href="http://gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.
+- Everyone else from <a href="https://www.gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.
 - Deprecated links: <a href="http://forums.forgottenwars.net/index.php?showforum=156">Hubelpot's own forum</a> at <a href="http://forums.forgottenwars.net">Forgotten Wars forums</a> and <a href="http://sol-ek-sa.forgottenwars.net">Sol Ek</a> at <a href="http://forums.forgottenwars.net/index.php?showforum=147">FW</a>.

-&#9755; If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="">mod forum</a>.</br>
+&#9755; If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/forum/156-hubelpot/">mod forum</a>.</br>

 ##